rickardzettervall/Notes/README.md

 <h3><strong>Features</strong></h3>

-<p>- Uses Room database to store notes / tags.
+- Uses Room database to store notes / tags.
 - Fragments to (only) show all notes, favorites, reminders (notes which have reminder set), trash.
 - Sets date and time formatting depending on user country, user can also override this in settings activity.
 - Search notes (title / text), query run as the user type.